If your vehicle’s registration has been cancelled and you want to use the vehicle on the road again, you need to register it again.

 The agent will need to be satisfied that the documents demonstrate that the vehicle, when originally registered, was designed and constructed according to the requirements applying at that time.

-The agent will:
+The entry certifier will:

 Register and license the vehicle, so you can legally drive it on the road.

 The entry certifier can do this for you, or you can do it within the timeframe that the record of certification is valid.

 You’ll need to pay registration and licensing fees.
 They include the cost of the new number plates and the necessary licence labels.